 Books and supplies, loan fees, transportation costs and personal expenses are estimated based upon student surveys and bookstore data.
 The estimates are based on the average cost of attendance for all students.

 The estimated cost of attendance or budget amount for your student will be on your student’s award notice.
 Please note that additional expenses such as private room charges or tuition costs for taking more than the average number of classes are not included in your student’s budget.
 If your student has higher than average expenses, then he or she may request a budget adjustment by accessing the Budget Adjustment Request Form or Budget Adjustment Form – Higher Than Average Tuition.
 A financial aid counselor will review the budget adjustment request, and if permissible under federal financial aid guidelines, will increase your student’s budget accordingly.
 Please note that an increased budget does not necessarily give your student more financial aid, it simply increases the maximum amount of financial aid that your student may receive.
 In many cases, it allows your student to borrow more money in the form of an alternative loan.

 To review the most current tuition and room and board rates, please click here.

-Business Operations will send an electric billing statement to each student’s FSU email account.
+Student Financial Services will send an electric billing statement to each student’s FSU email account.
 If your son or daughter signs you up as an authorized “e-bill” user, you will also receive emailed billing statements.